matkoch/matkoch.github.io/_posts/2020-07-01-road-to-cross-platform-setup-and-bootstrapping-in-dotnet.md

 ***TL;DR: PowerShell and Bash scripts are indispensable for developers.
 While benefiting from being transparent compared to executables, they're not exactly easy to read by users nor easy to write by maintainers, and also suffer from duplication for different operating systems.
 With the .NET Core SDK, this issue is mostly solved using .NET Global Tools.
 Nevertheless, global tools come at the cost of requiring the SDK to be pre-installed.
 Several workarounds for local and build server environments exist, however, shell scripts are really the only solid solution.
 Single-entry scripts can help to erase the last relics from PowerShell and Bash scripts for documentation and end-users.***

 When I started with [NUKE](https://nuke.build), part of the hardest work was to provide a convenient setup experience.
-NUKE was one of the first build systems to use conventional [console applications](https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code) in order to support first-class development experience, including navigation, debugging, and refactorings.
+NUKE was one of the first build systems to use conventional [console applications](https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code) in order to support first-class development experience.
 [BullsEye](https://github.com/adamralph/bullseye) and [FlubuCore](https://github.com/dotnetcore/FlubuCore) followed shortly after.
 Noteworthy, they come in a more simple form where the build project is isolated from the main solution by default.
-In contrast (but not as requirement), NUKE allows us to **add the build project to the solution** besides other projects to make it more accessible.
+In contrast but not necessarily, NUKE allows us to **add the build project to the solution** besides other projects to make it more accessible.
 This approach works really great, but it does require some **tedious tweaks that are good to automate**.
+Another natural consequence of using build projects, is that they **require a .NET Core SDK installation** to build and run, which is crucial for build servers and new project contributors.

-In the next sections, we'll look at how the setup experience evolved from complex PowerShell and Bash scripts to using .NET Global Tools, and how everything became more cross-platform and self-contained.
+In the next sections, we'll look at how the setup experience in NUKE evolved from complex PowerShell and Bash scripts to using .NET Global Tools, and how the .NET Core bootstrapping via shell scripts makes everything more cross-platform and self-contained.

 ## Hacking Shell Scripts